AdaptableTools/ab-website/src/pages/index.md

   title: Data Tools to Take Control
 mainpitch_description: >-
   Adaptable Tools provides market-leading products to drive effective data use.
-  Previously known as the Adaptable Blotter, the award-winning, [AdapTable](http://demo.adaptableblotter.com/), is used by some of the world's largest financial services businesses to turbocharge data grids from the frontlines to the back office.
-The unique HTML5 toolbox makes working from large amounts of static or dynamic data straightforward, helping users work with the information that matters to them, to make the decisions that drive their business.
+  Previously known as the Adaptable Blotter, the award-winning [AdapTable](http://demo.adaptableblotter.com/) is used by some of the world's largest businesses in Financial Services to turbocharge data grids from the front-lines to the back office.
+The unique HTML5 toolbox makes it straightforward to work from large amounts of static or dynamic data, helping users handle the information that matters to them, to make the decisions that drive their business.
 highlights:
   - image: /img/charts.svg
     text: >-